What is Baltimore Corps?

 What is the timeline?

-Baltimore Corps Fellows commit to one year of full-time work, to begin in October.
-The Fellowship application opens in January and closes in mid-April.
+Baltimore Corps Fellows commit to one year of full-time work, to begin in September.
+The Fellowship application opens in on March 15 for the 2017 cohort and closes on April 21.
 Fellows are typically accepted by mid-June.

 How many Fellowship applicants does Baltimore Corps accept?